Title of Rule and Other Identifying Information: WAC 458-20-228 Returns, payments, penalties, extensions, interest,

 (C) The alteration of a purchase invoice or misrepresentation of the price paid for property (e.g., a used vehicle) to reduce the amount of tax owing.

-(g) Misuse of resale certificates.
-Any buyer who uses a resale certificate to purchase items or retail services without payment of sales tax, and who is not entitled to use the certificate for the purchase, will be assessed a penalty of fifty percent of the tax due.
+(g) Misuse of resale certificates or a reseller permit.
+Any buyer who uses a resale certificate or a reseller permit to purchase items or retail services without payment of sales tax, and who is not entitled to use the certificate or permit for the purchase, will be assessed a penalty of fifty percent of the tax due.
 RCW 82.32.291.
 The penalty can apply even if there was no intent to evade the payment of the tax.
-For more information concerning this penalty or the proper use of a resale certificate, refer to WAC 458-20-102 (Resale certificates).
+For more information concerning this penalty or the proper use of resale certificates and reseller permits, refer to WAC 458-20-102 (Resale certificates).

 (h) Failure to remit sales tax to seller.
 The department may assert an additional ten percent penalty against a buyer who has failed to pay the seller the retail sales tax on taxable purchases, if the department proceeds directly against the buyer for the payment of the tax.
 This penalty is in addition to any other penalties or interest prescribed by law.
 RCW 82.08.050.